 When you consider how much rain falls on and around the average North American home during the course of the year, it is no surprise that many homeowners have highly active sump pits.
 Others are fortunate enough to live in a location that drains well, and they rarely hear their sump pump working.
 Regardless of which situation you find yourself in, it is important to make sure that you have a sufficiently powerful sump pump in your basement.
-So, just how do you calculate the sump pump capacity you need?
-Read on for some easy steps.

 Since typical sump pits measure approximately 18 inches in diameter (check yours to verify), every inch of water inside the pit amounts to approximately 1 gallon.
 Multiply the number of inches that the water rose in a minute by 60, in order to estimate the volume of water that would come into your pit during an hour of steady rain.

 Multiply this number by a "safety factor" of 1.5 to figure out the pumping capacity you need.

 - A sump pit receives 20" of water in 1 minute, or approximately 20 gallons.